chef-boneyard/chef-web-docs-2016/chef_master/source/chef_overview_server.rst

 =====================================================
-The Chef Server
+About the Server
 =====================================================

 .. include:: ../../includes_chef_server/includes_chef_server.rst

-There are three types of |chefx| servers:
+There are three types of |chef| servers:

 .. list-table::
    :widths: 60 420